Matt Swinehart is an attorney in Washington, DC

-The views expressed here are the author’s own and not necessarily the views of the Department of the Treasury or the United States government
+The views expressed here are the author’s own and not necessarily the views of the United States government

 Two familiar tenets make up today’s conventional wisdom about fintech.
 The first tenet is that the financial services industry is undergoing nothing short of a revolution.
 The second tenet, building on the first, is that this revolution requires a broad rethinking of financial regulation.
 A failure of financial regulators to adapt to these developments, it is said, will reduce the competitiveness of U.S. financial services firms, hinder efforts to increase basic access to financial services, and even undermine their own regulatory objectives.
 This logic may well apply to many financial services, but a closer look at one key segment – payment services – suggests that this revolution narrative does not hold in all cases.

 By some measures, no part of the financial sector has a better claim to that revolution narrative than payment services, which every year move more than a quadrillion—or one thousand trillion—U.S. dollars globally and more than 175 trillion U.S. dollars in the United States alone.
 In the last two decades, payments have moved away from cash, paper checks, and other relatively slow and expensive mechanisms to incrementally faster and cheaper digital payment services.
 Digital payments – powered both by incumbents like banks and by new entrants like Stripe and Venmo – now account for more than 80 percent of all U.S. consumer purchases of goods and services and nearly 100 percent of all other commercial transactions.